Pumpkin Spice Scones with Sweet Chai Glaze

 7. Gently lift each piece out and place it on the parchment paper baking sheet, leave room between each piece.
 Bake 15-17 minutes, until lightly browned.
 Transfer to a wire rack and let cool completely.

-8. Once the scones are cool, heat the 3 tablespoons of milk (in a heat proof bowl or cup) in the microwave for 30 seconds or until hot.
+8. Once the scones are cool, heat the 3 tbsp of milk (in a heat proof bowl or cup) in the microwave for 30 seconds or until hot.
 Place the chai tea bag in the milk and let steep for about 5 minutes.

 9. In a small bowl add the confectioners sugar and chai flavored milk and stir together until the sugar has dissolved completely. *Here’s my new trick, let the icing stand for 3-5 minutes until it starts to get thick.
 Now ice your scones in whatever design you’d like, drizzle, dunk, whatever.
 Store in your fridge or enjoy right away!